 Field-hunting tip

-Look in dolomitic marble country — that is the host setting where philrothite typically forms.
+Look in dolomitic marble country, the host setting where philrothite typically forms.
 If you start seeing sartorite, realgar, pyrite in float, you are in the right ground.
 Field specimens usually show a tabular crystals, massive habit, so train your eye for that shape before scanning the outcrop.